6 Reasons Why Hosting Companies Should Focus on Regular Data Center Maintenance

 Impressive availability alone might not be enough to steal the lead from the likes of Go Daddy and Amazon, but with those two names representing only about 12% of the market, there is room for other top-performers to eke out a strong livelihood.
 Regular maintenance is the key to uptime.
 It includes the network monitoring to uncover and resolve bottlenecks, the root cause analysis to determine and address why failures happen, the hardware assessments to figure out how much life is left in each piece of equipment, and the rapid-response repair-or-replace service to bring systems back online at the first sign of impending or actual failure.
 Without these components, hosting companies are toast, no avocado.

 2. Save Money … a Lot of it

 Speaking of downtime, it’s expensive.
 Gartner pegs the cost at thousands of dollars per minute.
 Rigorous control of downtime can, therefore, avoid tens or even hundreds of thousands of dollars in spending each year, but that’s only the beginning of the cost advantage for continual data center maintenance.
 It can also deliver:

 - Lower capital and operating expenditures by getting your hardware assets repaired rather than buying expensive new gears.
-There are many companies that provide you this service, for instance: Sagent provides you the solutions that lower your operating cost.
+There are many companies that provide you this service.

-- Better total cost of ownership (TCO), with insightful reporting dashboards helping to steer the organization in a cost-efficient direction
+- The better total cost of ownership (TCO), with insightful reporting dashboards helping to steer the organization in a cost-efficient direction

 - Revenues from asset recovery, delivered by a partner with existing channels for used equipment and the time and attention to devote to securing top dollar for hardware no longer needed by the organization